frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### loop over each pair of fastq files

-Finally, we search for all fastq R1 files (`find`) and we apply our functions.
-If we remove the clutter, it looks like this:
+Finally, we search for all fastq R1 files (`find`) and we apply our functions (merge, trim, convert, extract, dereplicate, clusterize).
+If we remove the visual clutter, it looks like this:

 ```shell
 find . -name "${FASTQ_NAME_PATTERN}" -type f -print0 | \